AndrewKeig/supermyx/readme.md

 Reconnects are supported using a linear strategy, at 120ms second intervals.

+#### Publisher confirms

+The supermyx pubsub producer uses the RabbitMQ extension `publisher confirms`, which ensures a message is delivered to RabbitMQ, we will `Promise.reject` if RabbitMQ returns an error when sending a message.

 #### Durability

 Exchanges, queues and messages are not durable.